 A person may be exempt from participation requirements if they provide a medical certificate stating that they are unable to work 8 or more hours a week.

-Exemption for pregnant women
+Exemption for pregnancy

-Pregnant women are exempt from participation requirements from 6 weeks before the date they are expected to give birth until 6 weeks following the birth of the child.
+A pregnant person is exempt from participation requirements from 6 weeks before the date they are expected to give birth until 6 weeks following the birth of the child.
 These exemptions apply even if the baby is stillborn or placed for adoption.

 Exemption for people in supported employment